 September’s lunar phases of the moon occur as follows:

-Typically in September, between five and ten meteors can be seen, especially after midnight.
+Typically in September, between five and ten meteors can be seen, especially after midnight, remnants of powerfully strong meteor showers of which, today, we only see the echo of what may have been an incredible sight eons ago

 In August’s featured constellations, we discussed Sagittarius, Capricornus and Delphinus.